iwhalen/rogue-bench/README.md

 ## License

-Note that the code for running Rogue-Bench in this repository is offered under the GPL-3.0 license.
+Note that the Python code for running Rogue-Bench in this repository is offered under the GPL-3.0 license.

 The modified Rogue executables are under the same license(s) as the [Rogue Collection](https://github.com/mikeyk730/Rogue-Collection).
 At the time of writing, this is a mix of GPL-3.0 and other licenses.